SaiPallavi7989/Caloric-Based-Food-Recommendations/README.md

 Seaborn: For creating attractive and informative statistical graphics.

-KNN Algorithm
+K-NN Algorithm:

-The KNN algorithm is employed to classify food items based on their nutritional content and similarity to the user's preferences.
+The K-NN algorithm is employed to classify food items based on their nutritional content and similarity to the user's preferences.
 The process involves the following steps:

 Data Collection: Gather nutritional information about various food items, including calories, macronutrients, and portion sizes.